 Welcome to the Back-to-School Green Meals page!
-Back to school is the perfect opportunity to encourage children and families to develop healthy eating habits that will last a lifetime.
-On this page, you will find recipes, snack ideas, lunch box notes, and more to get you started.
+On this page, you will find nutrition tips, recipes, snack ideas, lunch box notes and more to get you started.

 Healthy Back-to-School Meals

 Crisp apples, leafy kale, sweet potatoes, ripe raspberries and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
 Last year, the Maryland State Department of Education (MSDE) awarded more than $4.2 million in federal funds to more than 180 Maryland elementary schools across the state to help children build lifelong healthy eating habits.
 The funds, made available by the U. S. Department of Agriculture’s Fresh Fruit and Vegetable Program (FFVP), expanded student access to fresh fruits and vegetables in participating schools.

 Let’s face it.
 We don’t always make the best meal choices during the summer.
 It’s the family outings to barbecues, festivals, amusement parks and state fairs.
 According to a survey, comfort food made a big comeback during the spread of COVID-19.

 “When things are uneasy, it’s the little joys that get us through, whether FaceTiming with family and friends or stronger bonds made over home-cooked meals,” Ciera Womack, Farm Rich Senior Marketing Manager, said in a press release.